DavidKHahn/Continuous-Integration-CircleCI/README.md

 **CI Guidelines:**

-- Should be implemented at the beginning of a project and then expand to continuous delivery and continous deployment.
+- CI should be implemented at the beginning of a project and then expand to continuous delivery or continous deployment.
-- Important to make pull requests daily and merges to master daily otherwise expose to having too many conflicts and easier to debug.
+- Code PRs should be run daily, as well as merging to master decreasing exposure to conflicts and bugs.
+- Builds, steps, test steps, linting and other checks can run more successfully leading to code reviews and merging new features.
+- Testers can test software and manually deploy to production for actual usage in the real world or automated without testers as well.

-- **Helpful Tools:** Tests, Typescript Linting, Circle CI, Travis CI, Jenkins (similar to CircleCI but with flexibility to manage server), Bamboo, Codeship, Prettier
+- **Helpful Tools:** Tests, Typescript Linting, Circle CI, Travis CI, Jenkins (similar to CircleCI but with flexibility to manage server), Bamboo, Codeship, Prettier.

 **Prettier:**
  - https://prettier.io/docs/en/precommit.html (Precommit Hook setup)